 My signature program - Financial Freedom Through Blogging - is the formula for starting a blog, growing it to 100K page views and $5,000/month, and living life on your terms.
 Inside it, you’ll find answers to all your questions about becoming a full-time blogger, behind-the-scenes content, real ways to make money and build blog traffic, a ton of video tutorials, how-to guides, and bonuses.

-Tracie Fobes (from Raymore) started Tracie Fobes almost 6 years ago.
+Tracie Fobes (from Raymore) started Tracie Fobes over 6 years ago.

 My name is Tracie Fobes and I run a blogging education and coaching business.